GOVSEteam/strv-vse-go-newsletter/README.md

 ## Database
 The application uses **PostgreSQL** as the primary database for storing data.
 The database connection details are specified in the `.env` file.

 Given the size of the project and number of tables, automatic migrations are not implemented.
-If you want to change database, connect to railway and modify the database schema manually.
+If you want to change database schema, do that manually from the web administration console or, for more advanced use-cases, by running `railway connect` (you need to have the Railway CLI installed).